Course syllabus

 Materials

 You’ll need an internet-connected laptop.
-A tablet with a keyboard will work but is not recommended.
-You should expect to bring your laptop (or tablet) to every class meeting.
+A tablet with a keyboard will work but is not recommended, mainly owing to the small screen size.

 Software: use of statistical software (R/RStudio) will be hosted online via a posit.cloud workspace.
 You’ll need to create a posit.cloud account and purchase a $5/month student plan. [workspace] [setup instructions]